DigiCert KnowledgeBase - Technical Support-hero

 Description

-DigiCert will shorten the domain validation reuse period from 397 days to 199 days on February 17, 2026 at 00:00 UTC.
+On February 24, 2026, DigiCert will shorten the domain validation reuse period from 397 days to 199 days.
 The reuse period for your existing domain validation will also be shortened from 397 days to 199 days.
-This change affects all products that require the domain validation:
+This change affects all products that require domain validation:

 • Public OV TLS products